rom-melnyk/color-lite/README.md

 ```
 * `.set(channels)` method.
 It expects the `Object` (like `{h: 30, s: 50, l: 90}`) and sets the channel values accordingly.
   * Not all the channels are mandatory: `.set({h: 30, a: .3})` is fine.
   * **Never** mix up RGB ans HSL channels in one object.
-If this happens, RGB channels are taken into consideration and HSL ones are ignored. `console.warn()` also appears.
+If this happens, RGB channels are taken into consideration and HSL ones are ignored. `console.warn()` is emitted.
 * `.tune(channels)` method.
 It behaves like `.set()` but expects **the delta** not the value: `c1.tune({l: -20})` decreases the _Lightness_ channel in 20 points.
   * Channel [constraints](#normalization-and-channel-defaults) are respected as well.
   * Both `set()` and `.tune()` return the reference to the object instance so they are _chainable:_